Mixed Poisson distributions in exact solutions of stochastic auto-regulation models

-Detailed expositions of the Poisson Representation can be found in~\cite{gardiner, grandell} amongst others.
-We have briefly discussed the Poisson Representation for linear models of gene regulation without feedback such as the gene pulsing model, in~\cite{iyer-biswas}.
-We analyze how the exact steady-state protein distributions $P(p)$ of the models with feedback discussed in this paper may be represented as a superposition of Poisson distributions, with a weighting probability density $\rho(\l)$ for the Poisson mean $\l$.
-In other words, we examine whether a probability density $\rho(\l)$ can be found such that
+Detailed expositions of the Poisson Representation can be found in~\cite{1977-gardiner-kq, gardiner, grandell}.
+We have briefly discussed application of the Poisson Representation to linear models of gene regulation without feedback in~\cite{iyer-biswas}.
+Here analyze how the exact steady-state protein distributions $P(p)$ of the models with feedback, positive or negative, may be represented as a superposition of Poisson distributions, with a weighting probability density $\rho(\l)$ for the Poisson mean $\l$.
+In other words, we determine whether a probability density $\rho(\l)$ can be found such that

+If indeed such a probability density $\rho(\l)$ can be found, an immediate implication is that the corresponding $P(p)$ must be super-Poisson, i.e., its variance must be greater than its mean, and thus the ratio of the two, the Fano-factor (FF), must be greater than unity.
+(In contrast, the Poisson distribution has variance equal to mean and thus an FF $=1$.)

-If such a $\rho(\l)$ is found, an immediate consequence is that the corresponding $P(p)$ is super-Poisson, i.e., has a Fano-factor (FF) $>1$. $\rho(\l)$ is a function of a continuous variable in contrast to $P(p)$ and its convexity and monotonicity properties are easier to ascertain and these in turn determine the shapes of $P(p)$.
-Bimodal $P(p)$ distributions correspond to concave(upwards) $\rho(\lambda)$; Power-law tails in $P(p)$ arise when $\rho(\l)$ itself has a monotonically decreasing power law region, and a monotonically increasing $\rho(\lambda)$ leads to unimodal P(p) distributions with a mode around the upper edge of the $\l$ interval.
-When $\rho(\l)$ is concave downwards with a maximum at some intermediate value of $\l$, then unimodal P(m) distributions with a mode around the same value obtains.
-We use the exact, analytical expression that we derive for $\rho(\l)$ to map out where in the parameter space each qualitatively distinct shape arises.
+The superposing or mixing density, $\rho(\l)$, is a function of a continuous variable, $\l$.
+In contrast, $P(p)$ is a function of $p$, which is only allowed discrete (positive integer) values.
+Thus the convexity and monotonicity properties of $\rho(\l)$ are easier to ascertain than that for $P(p)$.
+In turn, these properties determine the allowed shapes of $P(p)$ for a given stochastic gene expression model.
+Specifically, bimodal $P(p)$ distributions correspond to concave (upwards) $\rho(\lambda)$; power-law tails in $P(p)$ arise when $\rho(\l)$ itself has a monotonically decreasing power law tail; a monotonically increasing $\rho(\lambda)$ leads to a unimodal $P(p)$ distribution with the mode approximately at the upper edge of the $\l$ interval; when $\rho(\l)$ is concave downwards with a maximum at some intermediate value of $\l$, then unimodal $P(p)$ distributions with a mode around the same value result.
+We use the exact, analytical expressions that we derive for $\rho(\l)$ to map out where in the parameter space each qualitatively distinct shape of $P(p)$ arises.